django-oscar/django-oscar/docs/source/howto/how_to_customise_models.rst

    first one for a given class name being registered.

 The last thing you need to do now is make Django update the database schema and create a new column in the product table.
-We recommend using South migrations for this (internally Oscar already does this) so all you need to do is create a new schema migration.
+We recommend using migrations for this (internally Oscar already does this) so all you need to do is create a new schema migration.

-It is possible to simply create a new catalogue migration (using ``./manage.py schemamigration catalogue --auto``) but this isn't recommended as any dependencies between migrations will need to be applied manually (by adding a ``depends_on`` attribute to the migration class).
+It is possible to simply create a new catalogue migration (using ``./manage.py makemigrations catalogue``) but this isn't recommended as any dependencies between migrations will need to be applied manually (by adding a ``dependencies`` attribute to the migration class).

 The recommended way to handle migrations is to copy the ``migrations`` directory from ``oscar/apps/catalogue`` into your new ``catalogue`` app.
-Then you can create a new (additional) schemamigration using the ``schemamigration`` management command::
+Then you can create a new (additional) migration using the ``makemigrations`` management command::

-    ./manage.py schemamigration catalogue --auto
+    ./manage.py makemigrations catalogue

 which will pick up any customisations to the product model.